 The state does not make it easy to determine your district and thus which legislators represent you.

 If you are a registered voter, the easiest ways are to look on your voter ID card or call the state division of elections at 866-952-8683.
-You’ll need to get your district number (House) and letter (Senate).
-Then look on this page to see which representative and senator are currently serving your district.
+First, you’ll need to get your district number (House) and letter (Senate).
+Then look on this page to see which representative and senator currently serve your district.